sitepoint-editors/awesome-symfony/README.md

  * [SphinxsearchBundle](https://github.com/IAkumaI/SphinxsearchBundle) - Provide to use Sphinx search.
  * [StringGeneratorBundle](https://github.com/vivait/StringGeneratorBundle) - This bundle allows you to automatically generate a unique random string on an entity property, useful for creating keys.
  * [TbbcCacheBundle](https://github.com/TheBigBrainsCompany/TbbcCacheBundle) - Cache abstraction bundle.
+ * [TbbcMoneyBundle](https://github.com/TheBigBrainsCompany/TbbcMoneyBundle) - This bundle is used to integrate the Money library from mathiasverraes into a symfony2 project.
  * [TemplatedUriBundle](https://github.com/hautelook/TemplatedUriBundle) - Expose the hautelook/TemplatedUriRouter.
  * [timeline-bundle](https://github.com/stephpy/timeline-bundle) - Symfony2 bundle to make timeline
  * [TimelineBundle](https://github.com/stephpy/TimelineBundle) - Integrates timeline.